 He often teamed with his future rival, Toshiaki Kawada, winning the AJPW World Tag Team Championship twice with him and four times with other partners, not to mention earning countless other single and tag titles.

 What made Misawa so compelling was that he was a tireless worker in the ring with seemingly limitless stamina and high pain tolerance.
 His forte was his wrestling ability and his sheer ring intelligence.

-The crowd adored him because they knew that eventually, he would be the winner even after previous failed attempts.
+The crowd adored him because even after previous failed attempts, they knew he would sooner or later be the winner.
 Like most wrestlers in Japan at the time, he had no gimmick.
-Instead of behind the scenes drama, his storytelling was in the ring, displaying a high level of physicality and technical moves.
+Instead of behind the scenes drama, his storytelling was in the ring, displaying a high level of physicality and a sheer technical ace on the mat.
 His matches were multi-layered, chock-full of psychology, and with a work rate that consistently produced must-see bouts.